 Day 4.
 Trek back through the jungle, past Kogui communities en route to Ricardito Camp

 Day 5.
 Exclusive extra day trek route to reach the Gotsezhi Wiwa indigenous community Village/ Transfer back to Santa Marta

 Is the Lost City Trek Difficult?

-Trekking to the Ciudad Perdida (Lost City) is considered to be high difficulty, requiring high levels of stamina for steep uphill climbs and downhill navigation.
-The reason this trek isn’t longer than four days there and back is because you are not having to battle with extreme altitude, unlike the set-up with other multi-day treks in mountainous regions like the Everest Base Camp trek which has a similar distance but strategic rest days for high altitude acclimatisation.
+Trekking to the Ciudad Perdida (Lost City) is considered to be a high difficulty excursion, requiring high levels of stamina for steep uphill climbs and downhill navigation.
+The reason this trek isn’t longer than four days there and back is that you are not having to battle with extreme altitude, unlike the set-up with other multi-day treks in mountainous regions like the Everest Base Camp trek which has a similar distance but strategic rest days for high altitude acclimatisation.

 The Lost City sits at an altitude of 1,200 metres (3,937 ft.) above sea level and is the highest point of the trek.
 No technical equipment such as ropes and harnesses are required, but this is raw, uneven jungle territory with narrow pathways, uneven surfaces, loose rocks and dense foliage in parts.

 Two avid trekkers on my trip confessed that the Lost City was more difficult than the Inca Trail, climbing Kilimanjaro and the Everest Base Camp trek.

 Do I Need to Train for Lost City Trekking?

 You need to be in good physical fitness for this trek.
 If you train regularly in some kind of fitness activity, you will have a good basis for strength and recovery.
 If not, I suggest taking on some smaller day hikes before this trip, where uphill and downhill terrains can be trained to not only get used to four to six-hour trekking times but to also get used your body used to the tricky terrain.